theyseemeRobin/panda_mujoco_gym/README.md

 will remain separate.
 However, if we actually end up using this, we will merge them into one package, with torque control being an extra feature.

+I have also added an example [training script](scripts/main.py).
+It doesn't seem to work very well :/

 Original README:

 # Open-Source Reinforcement Learning Environments Implemented in MuJoCo with Franka Manipulator